Contact us for career advice by clicking on the tabs below.

 Pay for veterinary nurses varies depending on qualifications, experience and employer.

-- Those with one to five years' experience usually earn between $18 and $21 an hour.
+- Those with one to three years' experience earn between $22 and $25 an hour.

-- Those with more than five years' experience usually earn $20 to $24 an hour.
-Some veterinary nurses may earn more than this.
+- Those with more than five years' experience earn $25 an hour or more.

 What you will do